|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 HELP SAVE A LIFE!

-Mother of 4 in need of a life-saving kidney.
-If you would like to help save the life of this
+Mother of 2 in desperate need of a life-saving kidney.
+If you would like to help save the life of

-wonderful mom, please click on the "Contact Us" tab above the page to contact me or e-mail me at
+this wonderful mom, please click on the "Contact Us" tab above the page to contact me or e-mail me

 donation!
 So please feel free to contact me to help save a life.)